Hazel Smith (writer): Poetry

 Smith's early poetry in the 80s and 90s was centered on formal and linguistic experimentation which was aligned with British "linguistically innovative poetry" and American 'language poetry' as well as other modernist, postmodernist and lyric poetry traditions.
 This emphasis on formal experimentation has continued into in her later work but is accompanied by a stronger emphasis on social, political and psychological themes.
-In her review of Hazel Smith's "In the game I make of sense," Joy Wallace explains that Hazel Smith's poetry uses "text sounds" to interact with technology.
+In her review of Smith's Abstractly Represented, Joy Wallace explains that Hazel Smith's poetry uses "text sounds" to interact with technology.
 Chris Arnold terms her work "relentlessly experimental."

-Smith's poetry volumes (listed below) have received academic and critical attention.
+Smith's poetry volumes (some listed below) have received academic and critical attention.
 Broad discussion of her work has appeared in many books and journals.
 Major critical review books refer to her 'consistently experimental work' in poetry.